Hurricane Hiki

-Hurricane Hiki was the third-wettest tropical cyclone on record in the United States, behind Hurricane Lane in 2018, and Hurricane Harvey in 2017.
+Hurricane Hiki was the third-wettest tropical cyclone on record in the United States, behind Hurricane Lane in 2018 and Hurricane Harvey in 2017.
 It was also considered the first official hurricane in the vicinity of the Hawaiian Islands.
 The fourth tropical cyclone of the 1950 Pacific hurricane season, Hiki formed as a tropical depression to the southeast of Hawaii on August 12.
 On the following day, the depression headed northwestward and intensified into Tropical Storm Hiki.
 While paralleling the Hawaiian Islands on August 16, Hiki strengthened into a hurricane.
 Around that time, the storm peaked with maximum sustained winds of 85 mph (140 km/h).
 The following day, Hiki curved southwestward on August 17.
 Two days later, the hurricane resumed moving northwestward and weakened to a tropical storm shortly thereafter.
 Around midday on August 21, Hiki weakened to a tropical depression and dissipated about six hours later.

 Although Hiki was a small tropical cyclone and bypassed Hawaii, heavy rainfall and strong winds were observed throughout the islands.
-At the Kanalohuluhulu Ranger Station on Kauai, 52 in of precipitation was observed, which was the highest total associated with a tropical cyclone on record in the United States, until surpassed by Hurricane Harvey in 2017 which dumped a maximum of 60.58 in in Texas.
+At the Kanalohuluhulu Ranger Station on Kauaʻi, 52 in of precipitation was observed, which was the highest total associated with a tropical cyclone on record in the United States, until surpassed by Hurricane Harvey in 2017 which dumped a maximum of 60.58 in in Texas.
 The Waimea River overflowed, causing more than 200 residents to flee their homes.
 Many streets and several hundred acres of sugar cane fields were flooded.
 About $200,000 (1950 USD) in damage was reported due to flooding in the city of Waimea.
 In Kekaha, the powerhouse suffered severe damage.
 Throughout the islands, winds de-roofed several homes and downed power lines; one fatality occurred after a person came in contact with a live wire.